 Bachelor of Fine Arts degree

 The Bachelor of Fine Arts degree program is a four-year course of study requiring 180 quarter credit hours (equivalent to 120 semester credit hours) and incorporating a foundation studies curriculum, general education curriculum, major program curriculum and electives.
 The Bachelor of Fine Arts curriculum is designed to focus intently on acquiring knowledge and skill in the arts and design.
-In the foundation studies curriculum, students receive instruction in basic principles, elements and techniques of art and design.
-In the general education curriculum, students are exposed to a broad base of knowledge through courses in humanities/fine arts, natural sciences/mathematics, social/behavioral sciences, written and oral communication, and computer literacy.
-In the major program curriculum, students work toward developing knowledge, skills and a level of mastery in a specific discipline.
-Students are required to take electives throughout the curriculum to broaden their experience and interests.
+In the foundation studies curriculum, students explore the fundamental principles, elements and techniques of art and design.
+In the general education curriculum, students are exposed to a broad base of knowledge that enables them to think critically and inquisitively about the world around them.
+In the curriculum of their chosen major, students work toward developing knowledge, skills and a level of mastery in a specific discipline.
+Students are required to take electives to broaden their experience and interests.

 DRAW 100 Drawing I: Form and Space

 DRAW 206 Drawing for Storyboarding

 DSGN 100 Design I: Elements and Organization

 DSGN 102 Design II: 3-D Form and Space